-The SRS airbag system mainly consists of the following components and their locations are shown in the illustration.
+The SRS airbag system consists mainly of the following components, and their locations are shown in the illustration.

 - 1. Front airbag sensors

 - 2. SRS warning light

-- 3. Airbag module for passenger (airbag and inflator)
+- 3. Airbag module for right front passenger (airbag and inflator)

 - 4. Passenger airbag manual on-off switch

 - 5. Airbag sensor assembly

 - 6. Airbag module for driver (airbag and inflator)